HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 \textbf{For RQ\textsubscript{3}}, we assess the realism of generated test cases and whether they preserve their original labels.
 We use human annotators on \imagenet classes only, as this dataset provides sufficient volume for statistical significance while keeping the study within budget.
 Annotators are compensated at approximately $2\$$ per completed survey, which supports response quality.
 To reduce the risk of unrepresentative examples, we construct two separate batches of images and assign annotators to one of the two batches at random.
 Each batch contains one image per class–method pair, yielding 23 questions: 10 classes for \tool, 10 for \mimicry, and 2 for \mrm (pizza and teddy), plus 1 attention-check question.
 For each image, annotators rate visual realism on a 1–5 scale and indicate whether an instance of class X is present (Yes/No/Unsure).
 We compare methods based on perceived realism and label preservation.

 \textbf{For RQ\textsubscript{4}}, motivated by the sensitivity of gradient-based adaptation in diffusion models discussed in \autoref{sec:background}, we study the effect of learning rates on image-level, SUT-level, and human-level metrics.
 Experiments are conducted on all three tasks (\imagenet, \celeba, \yolo) using a sweep over nine \(\mathrm{lr}_{\min}\) and \(\mathrm{lr}_{\max}\) configurations (described later).
-We collect two test cases per class and configuration, yielding \(9 \times 10 \times 2 = 180\) test cases per task and $540$ in total.
+As RQ\textsubscript{4} focuses on overall convergence behavior and runtime trends rather than class-wise statistical comparisons, we collect two test cases per class and configuration, resulting in 20 test cases per learning rate schedule and yielding \(9 \times 10 \times 2 = 180\) test cases per task and 540 in total.
+We intentionally limit the number of samples per class, as extremely small learning rates substantially increase optimization runtime while not affecting the overall trends analyzed in this research question.
 For each approach, we record images, runtime, and either human quality ratings (on \imagenet only) or FID scores as a surrogate for realism on other datasets.
 Annotators evaluate realism on a 1--5 scale and are assigned a single class, receiving 20 images and one attention-check question per batch.
 Our methodology adapts the weights of a HyperNet placed on top of a selected diffusion model; because we backpropagate through the diffusion model to generate failure-inducing perturbations for the SUT, the associated hyperparameters must be carefully balanced.
 We therefore use a OneCycle learning-rate schedule together with the AdamW optimizer (\autoref{sec:optimizer}), which reduces manual tuning.
 The schedule still requires selecting a minimal learning rate $lr_{\min}$ and a maximal rate $lr_{\max} = 100 \cdot lr_{\min}$, and we therefore sweep a predefined range of minimal learning rates.
 For the \imagenet task, this sweep consists of nine configurations defined by progressively increasing $lr_{\min}$, with $lr_{\max}$ fixed by the $100\times$ ratio.

+To assess robustness to stochasticity, we repeat the \tool experiments using five additional random seeds ({1, 9127, 23481, 48673, 938124}) in addition to the default seed.
+This yields six independent distributions of 100 test cases each, which we compare using kernel density estimation and the Anderson--Darling k-sample test.

 For the \celeba task, we define the learning-rate range to alternate between $3e^{-a} \rightarrow 1e^{-b}$ and $1e^{-a} \rightarrow 4e^{-b}$, where $a$ decreases from 8 to 4 and $b$ decreases from 6 to 4.
 For the \yolo task, the range alternates between $5e^{-a} \rightarrow 8e^{-b}$ and $1e^{-a} \rightarrow 4e^{-b}$, with $a$ decreasing from 6 to 2 and $b$ decreasing from 5 to 1.